isabella232/livefyre.en/help/using/home.md

 Use Livefyre Studio to create Apps, gather user-generated content, and moderate content.

-For information on how to implement and customize Livefyre Apps on your site using developer tools, see the [Adobe Experience Manager Livefyre Implementation Guide](/help/implementation/home.md).
+For information on how to implement and customize Livefyre Apps on your site using developer tools, see the [*Adobe Experience Manager Livefyre Implementation Guide*](/help/implementation/home.md).

 ## Popular Topics